Loading lesson…

 The big idea: AI tools are a fleet, not a marriage.
 Build portable habits, run quarterly switch experiments, and bet on open protocols.
 The only model you should be loyal to is your own workflow.

-What is the core idea behind "Tool Switching — Why You Shouldn't Marry One Model"?
+What is the main idea of "Tool Switching — Why You Shouldn't Marry One Model"?

-Which best describes the scope of "Tool Switching — Why You Shouldn't Marry One Model"?
+Which action would help you apply "Tool Switching — Why You Shouldn't Marry One Model" responsibly?